InviseLabs/RMMProberScripts-FanProber/README.md

 # FanProber
 A small command line tool that pulls fan speed information and attempts to detect abnormalities as such intermittent stopping.
+Pulls fan speed information and attempts to detect abnormalities as such intermittent stopping.
+Collects and reports fan speeds and correct operation of fans.
+You would think that the motherboard and BIOS would monitor this informaiton correctly, but over at Invise Solutions, we had a biz client that was reporting occational PC crashing.
+After being physically there onsite during another occurence, we disocvered that the CPU fan was randomly stopping, and the CPU was heating up.